IATI/iati-validator-docs/docs/workspaces.rst

     If you intend to share a validation report, open the Validator in your browser's Private Browsing (or "Incognito") mode.
 This will create a new workspace.

 Your workspace contains a link to the data, but does not contain the data itself.
 The feedback may contain extracts from your data.
 If a validation report contains data that should be removed from public view, you can delete all validation reports in the workspace using the Clear Workspace button on the workspace page.

-.. rubric:: References

-..
-[1] TODO: find a source for this number.